 As with much of the country, there were boom years after the Second World War.
 Many returning GI’s bought the small ranches and capes that were newly built in Elmwood.
 Many small, “strip mall type” shops were built along New Britain Avenue and have been re-habbed for the 21st century.
 The Quaker Green Condominiums are centered around the former Talcott Junior High School (built in 1922) which saw countless West Hartford kids walk through its doors.
 After the school closed in 1979, it was the headquarters of Coleco, best known for the Cabbage Patch Doll craze of the 1980’s.

 Elmwood is extremely attractive because it is an affordable and walkable community.
 Most of the stores are locally owned and eclectic to say the least!
-Check out stores like ‘The Chalkboard’ and ‘Jerry’s Artarama‘.
+Check out stores like ‘Jerry’s Artarama‘.
 Also, Elmwood sports a great selection of restaurants.
-Tapas, ‘The Corner Pug’ and ‘The Fernwood’ have been popular for years.
-Newly arrived are Beachland Tavern, Pepe’s Pizza, jake’s Wayback Burgers, Bombay Olive, HB Seafood and Kebob House of Elmwood.
+‘The Corner Pug’ and ‘The Fernwood’ have been popular for years.
+Newly arrived are Beachland Tavern, Pepe’s Pizza, Jake’s Wayback Burgers, Bombay Olive, Nummy, Hungry Crab and New Asia.

 Add to all of this the convenience of West Hartford Center and Westfarms Mall and you can’t help but see that you have everything right here within a five mile radius — parks, recreation, shopping, education and history!